 - Awning: Open outward and hinged at the top.
 The sash is closed when it is pressed against the frame, meaning that the air leakage rate is lower than sliding windows.

-- Casement: They work just like awning i.e. to close the window, sash is pressed against the frame and do not allow air to easily escape from the place.
+- Casement: They work just like an awning i.e. to close the window, the sash is pressed against the frame and does not allow air to easily escape from the place.
 They are hinged at the sides.

 - Fixed: The panes don’t open and if they are properly installed, they become airtight due to which, they are not suitable for places that need ventilation.

-- Single-sliding and Double-sliding: The mechanism is same like that in single and double-hung windows due to which, air has increased chances to escape from the place.
+- Single-sliding and Double-sliding: The mechanism is the same as that in single and double-hung windows due to which, the air has increased chances to escape from the place.